Tuesday, December 23, 2008

 If the panelists differ from electors in their voting intentions -- something that's certainly possible given that the panelists are disproportionately Internet-savvy newspaper readers -- then the published numbers aren't indicative of party standings.

-very specific rules associated with the publishing of election polls.
+Elections Canada has some very specific rules associated with the publishing of election polls.
 These include indicating a poll's margin of error and whether the survey was not conducted using recognized statistical methods.
 I don't see either in the Free Press article.

 Clearly, if a margin of error applies to these results, it should be indicated along with a note that riding-by-riding numbers are less robust than the province-wide numbers.
 If a margin of error doesn't apply because the poll isn't scientific, then that should be made clear in the article.